bigmlcom/python/docs/101_logistic_regression.rst

-BigML Bindings: 101 - Using a Decision Tree Model
+BigML Bindings: 101 - Using a Logistic Regression
 =================================================

-Following the schema described in the `prediction workflow <api_sketch.html>`_, document, this is the code snippet that shows the minimal workflow to create a decision tree model and produce a single prediction.
+Following the schema described in the `prediction workflow <api_sketch.html>`_, document, this is the code snippet that shows the minimal workflow to create a logistic regression model and produce a single prediction.

 .. code-block:: python